-Over 100 young musicians make up the famous Christ’s Hospital school band which gathers six days a week with its oboes, piccolos, tubas, drums and much more to march all 900 pupils into lunch, through the school’s vast quad, this is a unique and spectacular tradition at Christ’s Hospital.
+Over 100 young musicians make up the famous CH Band which gathers six days a week with its oboes, piccolos, tubas, drums and much more to march all 900 pupils into lunch, through the school’s vast quad, this is a unique and spectacular tradition at Christ’s Hospital.

 The band’s origin dates back to 1868 when some of the pupils requested that instruments be purchased to enliven their marching drill.
 The Treasurer of Christ’s Hospital agreed and, with money from his own pocket, purchased a few instruments and paid the salary of the first Band Master.
 Over the years, the Band has grown from a small static group to a dynamic and highly-trained group of musicians.
 The credentials of the School’s bandmaster, Terry Whittingham, who used to work with the Grenadier Guards and Queen’s Own Highlanders, hint at the pupils’ abundance of musical talent.